orionjs/orioncms-documentation/docs/accounts/roles.md

 Where ```myCollection``` is the name of the collection.

-- ```collection.myCollection.indexFilter``` The filter of the results that the user can view in the admin.
+- ```collections.myCollection.indexFilter``` The filter of the results that the user can view in the admin.
 Example: ```{ createdBy: this.userId }```.
 Filters will be joined with $or comparator.